 Legacy Information

-This section contains information that has been preserved from prior to the MCP LSAM 18.00.00 release.
+This section contains information preserved from prior to the MCP Agent 18.00.00 release.
 Effective with the 18.00.00 release, a new user interface tool called SMA/MANAGER was introduced.
-This tool replaces the SMA/CONFIG program and provides the user with an Operations interface for accomplishing many tasks that previously required the user to interact directly with the MCP operating system.
-As a result, the instructions in this section have been replaced by the instructions within the main body of the MCP LSAM Administration guide.
-Please refer to the MCP LSAM Configuration and MCP LSAM Operations and Components sections for current instructions on using SMA/MANAGER.
+This tool replaces the SMA/CONFIG program and provides an Operations interface for accomplishing many tasks that previously required direct interaction with the MCP operating system.
+As a result, the instructions in this section have been replaced by the instructions within the main body of the MCP Agent Administration guide.
+Refer to the MCP LSAM Configuration and MCP LSAM Operations and Components sections for current instructions on using SMA/MANAGER.

 Automated Installation/Upgrade